Sguazz/Scales/README.md

 * Display a rudimentary representation of a guitar neck to show the scale

 TODO:
-* Add an interactive menu to select things, instead (or on top of?) using command line arguments
+* Add an interactive menu to select things, instead (or on top?) of using command line arguments
-* Add a piano representation on top of the guitar
+* Add a piano representation in addition to that of a guitar

 TODO that would require at least a different name:
 * Add chord builder